dylan2106/Magnetic_voluntary_headfixation/README.md

 Rich, P. D., et al., .
 “Magnetic Voluntary Head-Fixation in Transgenic Rats Enables Lifetime Imaging of Hippocampal Neurons.” bioRxiv, August 21, 2023. https://doi.org/10.1101/2023.08.17.553594.

+# fixation_hardware
+This directory is the pack-and-go CAD directory for the main fixation hardware.
+The file to open in inventor is "Assembly2.iam" files were created in inventor 2019